 How are viruses treated?

-Symptoms caused by viruses are usually treated with the over-the-counter drugs.
-Over-the-counter drugs are bought at drug stores.
-Some drugs reduce pain, such as acetaminophen [Tylenol®]).
+Symptoms caused by viruses are usually treated with the over-the-counter drugs (drugs you can buy without a prescription).
+Some drugs reduce pain, such as acetaminophen (Tylenol®).
 Other drugs help make breathing easier (decongestants), and or relieve sneezing and runny nose (antihistamines).
 Symptoms can also be treated by gargling with salt water or drinking warm tea.